 Does this sound familiar?.
-A heat wave is covering the Calgary area and the air conditioner in your home is blowing out warm air or stops running completely.
-Along with hundreds of other people in our town, you reach for the phone to call your HVAC specialist, as you and your family brave the heat.
+A heat wave is covering the Calgary area and the air conditioner in your home is blowing out warm air or stops running entirely.
+Along with hundreds of other people in our town, you pick up the phone to call your HVAC specialist, and suffer with the heat until they arrive.
 While not all A/C problems can be prevented, here are a few tips that can be used to minimize the chance of this happening to you this summer.

 Max-Out the Air Flow